urme-b/PulseShift/SECURITY.md

 PulseShift is a research artifact: a static, client-side web page plus an offline Python analysis pipeline.
 It runs no servers, stores no user data, has no authentication, and ships no secrets or API keys.
-The browser app calls only public, keyless endpoints (`api.weather.gov` and Open-Meteo) and collects nothing.
+The browser app calls only two public, keyless APIs — the U.S.
+National Weather Service and Open-Meteo — and collects nothing.

 ## Supported versions